Haroenv/dzello-dot-com/site/content/thailand/2015-07-24-lonely-beach.md

 ![Möbius & Chill Vibes (top to bottom)](/images/thailand/thailand-8.jpeg)*Möbius & Chill Vibes (top to bottom)*

 That tattoo is the top half of what you see in the picture of my freckly ginger arm.
-Cristina drew the design on the spot and I believe — if vokda-aided memory serves me right — she used the word *möbius* to describe its true nature to the artist.
+Cristina drew the design on the spot and I believe — if vokda-put-to-memory serves me right — she used the word *möbius* to describe its true nature to the artist.
 So it's called Möbius.
 My first tattoo was the three lines underneath Möbius.
 Its name is Chill Vibes.
 They're friends.

 ![](/images/thailand/thailand-9.jpeg)